 Check out: How to Study for Free in Singapore

 After completing a medical program, the next step to becoming a doctor in Singapore is obtaining a medical license.
 In Singapore, all medical graduates are required to complete housemanship after graduation.
-This means that they will need to work as junior doctors in hospitals or medical centers, depending on their chosen specializations.
+This means they need to work as junior doctors in hospitals or medical centers, depending on their chosen specializations.

 After completing their housemanship, Singapore medical graduates are ready to register with the Singapore Medical Council and receive their medical licenses.
 This includes applying with all the necessary credentials and documents, including your medical degree and certificate of completed housemanship.
 Once licensed, medical doctors will be known as House Officers in Singapore.